 The MPAC degree requires 46 graduate credit hours (14 three-credit courses and 1 four-credit course) beyond the undergraduate degree and any of the basic business and accounting prerequisites.

 Computer Skills and Business Calculus must be completed by the end of the first year in the program.
-Business Communications must be completed by the end of the first quarter in the program.
+Professional Writing must be completed by the end of the first quarter in the program.

 Twenty-seven credits, including: